vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:MultipleChoiceExercise lang:sql xp:50 key:97f97f5766
 ## Learning to COUNT

-Nice work!

 What if you want to count the number of employees in your employees table?
-The `COUNT` statement lets you do this! `COUNT` returns the number of rows in one or more columns.
+The `COUNT` statement lets you do this by returning the number of rows in one or more columns.

-So, the following code simply gives the number of rows in the `people` table:
+For example, this code gives the number of rows in the `people` table:

 ```sql
 SELECT COUNT(*)